Toy Libraries Australia: History

+Toy Libraries Australia won the Marie Claire Sustainability Award in the "parenting" category in 2024.

+Organisation

 In 2024, the Australian Federal Government provided AU$2.3million of funding to Toy Libraries Australia.
 However, government funding is not continuous and the main stable income comes from membership fees.

 Toy Libraries Australia is primarily volunteer run, with two paid staff members.

-Toy Libraries Australia won the Marie Claire Sustainability Award in the "parenting" category in 2024.
+Initiatives

 In March 2025, TLA announced grants for toy libraries to support them in being more accessible for children with disabilities, in particular ADHD and autism.
 The grants are intended to help toy libraries run as low-sensory sessions, increase volunteer and staff training, buy specialised toys, and set up a mobile toy library in Western Australia.

+The TLA's Toy Well Program runs 18 free toy libraries in Victoria for children from migrant and refuge families.